$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: sigma -VQE

-where $p_q$ is given by Eq. \eqref{eq:pq}.
-With this we can now recreate the expectation values using our unbiased estimators as before.
-This approach is exact for finite $S$, and gives a faithful estimate of the basis allocation noise and shot noise for a given shot count without needing to simulate $S$ full circuit executions.
+where $p_q$ is given by Eq.~\eqref{eq:pq}.
+With this we can reconstruct the expectation values using our unbiased estimators as before.
+This approach samples the same shot and basis-allocation noise as $S$ independent circuit executions, without explicitly simulating each execution individually.